berzerk0/GitPage/index.md

 ## RIGA-38-Hydrant

 A cryptography, steganography, and OSINT CTF-Like group of challenges.
+25 in all.

-(Figuring out a good home for this)
+One day I will find a better home for these, but for now they can be found at [http://pasted.co/96db820a](http://pasted.co/96db820a)